adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

 # Generative Artificial Intelligence Math From Scratch

-Author: Abhishek Divekar
+Lead Author: Abhishek Divekar

 ## Introduction

-Mastering GenAI begins with mastering the math. **GenAI Math From Scratch** gives you the necessary foundation you need, with no jargon and no paywalls.
-This free online book begins with high-school level set theory and probability, then advance through linear algebra, calculus, real analysis, and beyond until you can read graduate-level papers with confidence.
+Mastering GenAI begins with mastering the math. **"GenAI Math From Scratch"** provides you the necessary mathematical foundation you need to succeed, without paywalls.
+This free online book begins with high-school level set theory and probability, then advance through linear algebra, calculus, real analysis and beyond, until you can read graduate-level GenAI papers with confidence.

 Think of the journey as a spiral staircase wrapped around sturdy pillars, like in the image below.
-With each turn you ascend, the pillars interconnect more tightly, revealing how these mathematical foundations power NLP, computer vision, reinforcement learning, and emerging GenAI paradigms.
+With each turn you ascend, the pillars expand outwards, revealing how these mathematical foundations power NLP, computer vision, reinforcement learning, and a wide space of emerging GenAI paradigms.
 Along the way, you'll also master modern tooling - NumPy, PyTorch, and parallel-programming patterns...math that lives in real code, not just symbols on your screen.

 Ready to level up? 🚀 Start reading here: https://adivekar.quarto.pub/gen-ai-math-from-scratch